 Example: Jake was meeting his friend at the café; they had plans to discuss ideas on a project they were working on.
 However, Jake was left high and dry because his friend never showed up.

 1. Hang out to dry

 2. Leave someone hanging

 The Origin Of “High And Dry”

-How old is this phrase?
-It is at least 220 years old because it appears it in print near the end of the 18th century.
+How old is this idiom?
+The expression “high and dry” is at least 220 years old because it appears it in print near the end of the 18th century.
 For example, this expression appears in The London Times newspaper, 1796, under a feature titled ‘Ship News’: